 No. Product sub-category Product No. of wears per product duration of service

+The concept of the "duration of service" from the Higg Product Module methodology is used where the duration of service is defined as "the lifetime of the product with appropriate use for its intended function".
 1 T-shirts Average 45 1

 2 Shirts and blouses Average 40

 3 Sweaters and midlayers Average 85

 4 Jackets and coats Average 100

 5 Pants and shorts Average 70

 6 Dresses, skirts and jumpsuits Average 70

 7 Leggings, stockings, tights and socks Average 55

 Leggings/tights 70

 Hosiery 50

 Socks 50

 8 Underwear Average 60

 9 Swimwear Average 30

 10 Apparel accessories Average 100

 11 Open-toed shoes Average 50

 12 Closed-toed shoes Average 100

 13 Boots Average 100

-[1] Calculated based on the percentages of the fibre types in the PP
+35 [1] Calculated based on the percentages of the fibre types in the RP